 May is Asthma Awareness Month!
 You can participate in Asthma Awareness Month by using any of the tools and resources EPA provides to promote asthma awareness in your community.

-Asthma Community Network Exitis designed for community-based asthma programs and sponsoring organizations (e.g., health care providers, government health and environmental agencies, nonprofits, coalitions, schools, etc.) to network and achieve remarkable health and quality of life improvements for people with asthma.
+Asthma Community Networkis designed for community-based asthma programs and sponsoring organizations (e.g., health care providers, government health and environmental agencies, nonprofits, coalitions, schools, etc.) to network and achieve remarkable health and quality of life improvements for people with asthma.
 Join the network today to:

 - Talk to other registered programs across the nation and share best practices;